Colinb123/HIDmanSerialin/README.md

 The next step is to put the HIDman in firmware update mode.

 1. Disconnect everything from HIDman, including all USB devices and PCs. (failure to do this may result in damage to HIDman, your PC, or both).
+2. For first time installation follow the instructions in the "Debricking" section below. else
-2. Hold down HIDman's ⏻ power button.
+3. Hold down HIDman's ⏻ power button.
-3. Use a USB A-to-A cable to connect HIDman's LOWER USB port to a USB port on your modern PC.
+4. Use a USB A-to-A cable to connect HIDman's LOWER USB port to a USB port on your modern PC.
+Available online or I made one from 2 old cables
+5. I cannot get hex files to work but bin files work just fine.
+Compiled in codespace.

 If HIDman doesn't appear in your computers' device list, follow the instructions in the "Debricking" section below.